Best AI Notes Summarizers for Study and Cited Review

 4. NoteGPT

-NoteGPT positions itself as an all-in-one learning assistant covering summaries, lecture PDFs, meeting notes, visual notes, and AI chat.
+NoteGPT brings summaries, lecture PDFs, meeting notes, visual notes, and AI chat into one study tool.

 5. Evernote